Destiny Church's Hannah Tamaki to lead new party 'Coalition New Zealand'

 Despite some differing views, she suspects they share many ideas and invited Ngaro to "come and sit with me."

-Destiny Church's press liaison officer Anne Williamson will be party secretary and chair of the policy group, while close friend Jevan Goulter will play a key role in the campaign and supporting the leader.
+Destiny Church's press liaison officer Anne Williamson will be party secretary and chair of the policy group, while close friend Jevan Goulter - who is openly gay - will play a key role in the campaign and supporting the leader.

 Tamaki will be focusing this year on letting New Zealanders get to know her better.